Monday, September 21, 2009

 My.
 Best.
 Hack.
 Evar.

-Postscript: Wandering around Black Rock City at Burning Man 2011, I espied a encampment with a large sign announcing "Risley" with cartoon crenellations.
+Postscript: Wandering around Black Rock City at Burning Man 2011, as one does, I espied a encampment with a large sign announcing "Risley" with cartoon crenellations.
 Could it be?
 It was.
-I introduced myself, told the story of the hot tub, now known as "pool," and was welcomed into the community.
-A ceremonial "pool" was held by the Man before the burn (dry because of logistics), and the clothing-optional tradition was confirmed.
+I introduced myself, told the story of the hot tub, now known as "Pool," and was welcomed into the community.
+A ceremonial Pool was held by the Man before the Burn (dry because of logistics), and the clothing-optional tradition was confirmed.

 Post-postscript: More evidence of Pool http://risleytour.org/tour/pool.html.
 Unfortunately it gets the origin story wrong.
 Oh well, if you can remember the 80's, you were not there...